meilisearch/documentation/guides/introduction/quick_start_guide.md

 ## Add Documents

-Once the index has been created, it needs to be filled with [documents](/guides/main_concepts/documents.md).
-It is these documents that will be used and returned when searches are done on MeiliSearch.
+Once the index has been created, the next step is to fill it with [documents](/guides/main_concepts/documents.md).
+These documents will be used and returned when search queries will be performed on MeiliSearch.

-Documents are sent to MeiliSearch in JSON format.
+Documents are represented in `JSON format`.

-To be processed by MeiliSearch, all documents need one common <clientGlossary word="field" /> which will serve as [primary key](/guides/main_concepts/documents.md#primary-key) for the document.
-The value in this field must be **unique**.
+To be processed, all documents must share one common <clientGlossary word="field" /> which will serve as [primary key](/guides/main_concepts/documents.md#primary-key) for the document.
+Values in that field must always be **unique**.

-There are [several ways to let MeiliSearch know what the primary key](/guides/main_concepts/documents.md#primary-key) is, the easiest way is to have an <clientGlossary word="attribute" /> that contains the string `id` case-insensitively.
+There are [several ways to let MeiliSearch know what the primary key](/guides/main_concepts/documents.md#primary-key) is.
+The easiest one is to have an <clientGlossary word="attribute" /> that contains the string `id` in a case-insensitive manner.

-Let's use an example [movies.json dataset](https://github.com/meilisearch/MeiliSearch/blob/master/datasets/movies/movies.json) to showcase how to add documents.
+Below is an example to showcase how to add documents using the following test dataset: [movies.json](https://github.com/meilisearch/MeiliSearch/blob/master/datasets/movies/movies.json).

 :::: tabs
 ::: tab cURL